An Ode To All The Amazing Grandmas Out There

 Grandmas are more patient with our kids than we are.
 Their life is typically slower-paced than ours; even if they work, they aren’t trying to balance that with chauffeuring kids to this appointment and that lesson, being overrun with laundry, cooking for a crowd, and all the other responsibilities that anyone with a growing family is saddled with.
 They don’t spread themselves as thin and are more willing to undertake time-consuming tasks and projects with our kids, like puzzles with a bazillion tiny pieces.
 Also, they’re willing to listen, enthusiastically even, to endlessly rambling monologues about Roblox and Minecraft and YouTube and all the other things that nearly put parents to sleep.
 (And if they do doze off, nobody gets mad at them because…grandmas.)

 Grandmas give our kids something to look fondly back on later in their lives.
 If you were privileged enough to hang out with your grandmother, I guarantee you’ve got at least a handful of good memories — maybe some of your best.
 And our kids will have the same.
-Because even if it’s just a recollection of something simple, like cooking together or taking a walk, memories made with Grandma are always the touchstone of childhood recollections.
+Because even if it’s just something simple, like cooking together or taking a walk, memories made with Grandma are always the touchstone of childhood recollections.

 Grandmas always have food their grandkids don’t have at home, usually something sweet.
 And whether she makes brownies from scratch or hands out Little Debbies, you can bet she’s got something yummy at the ready.
 And even if it’s something we don’t usually allow our kids to eat, they can always eat it at Grandma’s.
 Treat-peddling is just what grandmas do.
 And there’s some unspoken grandmotherly rule that no one, under any circumstance, leaves Grandma’s house hungry.